 The UN High Commissioner for Refugees, Filippo Grandi, stated that he has “rarely seen an exodus as rapid as this one”.
-According to the UN Commissioner for Human Rights, Michelle Bachelet, the military attack on Ukraine has “opened a new and dangerous chapter in world history”.
+Furthermore, according to the UN Commissioner for Human Rights, Michelle Bachelet, the military attack on Ukraine has “opened a new and dangerous chapter in world history”.

 Main Events So Far